-- 1) Network operator and Level 1 provider duties before connecting services; - 2) Level 1 and 2 provider exemptions from the PhonepayPlus Registration Database; - 3) Service exemptions from the Registration Database; - 4) Special condition requirements for some types of chat services; - 5) Practical pricing in promotions; - 6) Pricing in greetings; - 7) Queuing and keeping consumers on hold; - 8) Complaint handling; - 9) Spending caps; and - 10) Call recording and monitoring requirements.
+- 1. Network operator and Level 1 provider duties before connecting services; - 2.
+Level 1 and 2 provider exemptions from the Phone-paid Services Authority's Registration Database; - 3.
+Service exemptions from the Registration Database; - 4.
+Special condition requirements for some types of chat services; - 5.
+Practical pricing in promotions; - 6.
+Pricing in greetings; - 7.
+Queuing and keeping consumers on hold; - 8.
+Complaint handling; - 9.
+Spending caps; and - 10.
+Call recording and monitoring requirements.

-1. Network operator and Level 1 provider duties before operation (due diligence and PhonepayPlus Registration)

-1.1 The objective of due diligence is to ensure the identity and suitability of potential providers to offer premium rate services ('PRS') to consumers is established.
-If you have any doubt about your status under the PhonepayPlus Code of Practice, information can be found in the General Guidance Note on 'Definitions of those involved in providing PRS'.
+- 1. Network operator and Level 1 provider duties before operation (due diligence and the Phone-paid Services Authority's Registration) - 1.1 The objective of due diligence is to ensure the identity and suitability of potential providers to offer premium rate services ('PRS') to consumers is established.
+If you have any doubt about your status under the Phone-paid Services Authority's Code of Practice, information can be found in the General Guidance Note on 'Definitions'. - 1.2 Under the Phone-paid Services Authority's Code of Practice, Network operators and Level 1 providers must (amongst other things):